Measurement Guide

 1

-On any side where there is no wall, we will supply you with an end panel as part of your order.
-End panels come at 64cm deep, however this can be increased to up to 90cm if required.
+If you do not select wall to wall for the order, on any side where there is no wall, we will supply you with an end panel as part of your order.
+End panels come at 64cm deep, however this can be increased to 90cm during the order.
+The depth of the end panel can be reduced during installation as required.

 2

-Now you should check that you have a minimum clear depth of at least 54cm (58cm if you plan to include drawers) from the back wall to the front of where the wardrobe will be positioned, making sure there are no radiators, windows, fireplaces or doors in the wardrobe space
+Now you should check that you have a minimum clear depth of 8.7cm for the track and doors and if ordering with our interiors, at least 54cm (58cm if you plan to include drawers) of clear depth from the back wall to the front of where the wardrobe will be positioned, making sure there are no radiators, windows, fireplaces or doors that will interfere with the Wardrobe Depth.

 3

-When measuring the wardrobe opening, please ignore any skirting boards, dado rails, picture rails or cornices and simply measure from ceiling to floor and from the outer left hand edge of the opening to the outer right hand edge of the opening whether that be a wall or where an end panel will finish.
+When measuring the wardrobe opening, please ignore any skirting boards, dado rails, picture rails or cornices and simply measure from top to bottom (usually ceiling to floor) and from the outer left hand edge of the opening to the outer right hand edge of the opening whether that be wall to wall, wall to outside of end panel or outside of end panel to outside of end panel.
+If there are any cables or pipes in the space you are measuring, please Contact Us any time, 24/7, 365 days per year and we will assist you.

 4

-You should now consider what floor finish you have and whether the bottom track will be fixed directly to the floor finish or whether the floor finish will be removed first.
-If you plan to remove the floor finish prior to fitting the bottom track, please allow for this when you take your opening height measurements.
+You should now consider what floor finish you have and whether the sliding door system will be fixed directly to the floor finish or whether the floor finish will be removed first.
+If you plan to remove the floor finish prior to fitting the sliding doors, please allow for this when you take your opening height measurements.
+Don’t forget that bottom track should never be fitted directly to carpet or directly to the floor below a carpet.

 5